Thebelovedcookie/pipex/README.md

 # pipex

-In this project you have to recreat the " | " operation.
+In this project you had to recreat the " | " operation.

 Simple enough right ? no.